 You deserve compensation for your losses, but you may be feeling overwhelmed by the thought of recovering from your injuries while you navigate the legal system.
 You don’t have to be in this fight alone.
 Get in touch with a personal injury lawyer in Bloomington from Yosha Law for support and guidance throughout every stage of your claim.

 A personal injury happens when one party has a duty of care toward another, fails in that duty of care, and causes an accident.
 For example, according to Indiana Code §9-21-8-37, motorists owe their fellow drivers a duty of care.
 A driver who was speeding, texting while driving, or otherwise breaking the law would fail in their duty of care and then be legally liable for damages.

 To fight for compensation after an accident, a Bloomington personal injury lawyer has to identify the responsible party.
-Additionally, the plaintiff’s attorney needs to prove several elements.
+Additionally, your attorney needs to prove the following elements.